Short Stories with Long Shadows

 - The Crane & the Crab by Buddha.

-- Belling the Cat: about talking big but doing little.
+- Belling the Cat: a medieval fable talking big but doing little.

 Russia has a staggeringly rich history of fables, short stories, and literature in general.
 I will expand this section soon.